 Table of Contents

-- What Happens Inside When You Send a Fax?
+- What Happens When You Send a Fax?

 - What Happens When You Receive a Fax?

-- What’s the Difference Between a Fax Machine and an Online Fax Service?
+- Key Differences Between a Fax Machine and an Online Fax Service

 What Is a Fax Machine?